About The Project

 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

-FITTLETON has an entry on GENUKI and Vision of Britain.
-The parish is included in British History Online, details held by Wikipedia can be found here.
-The parish is also listed on the British Listed Buildings website.
+KINGTON ST. MICHAEL has an entry on GENUKI and Vision of Britain.
+The parish is not specifically included in British History Online but there are various references, details held by Wikipedia can be found here.
+The parish is also listed on the British Listed Buildings website and the parish council also has its own Website.

 There is a vacancy for an OPC for this parish, if you would like to volunteer for this post please contact Teresa Lewis.
 This is a list of items transcribed for the parish.
 If anyone has any photographs, postcards or items of interest that they are willing to share then please contact the administrator from the contact us drop down lists.

-Items already published for Fittleton may be viewed here
+Items already published for Kington St. Michael may be viewed here

 * * * * * * * * * *